-Students get the surprising homework assignment: “Go home and do something new, on your own (with your parent’s permission).
+Elementary school students get the surprising homework assignment: “Go home and do something new, on your own (with your parent’s permission).
 Walk the dog.
 Make a meal.
 Run an errand…” When they do, everyone is transformed: The parents see their child as competent, blossoming – and so do the kids themselves.
 Success breeds success.
 The Project breaks the ice of anxiety in both generations.
-Our free Project materials include a school guide, parent letter, and 100+ ideas to choose from.
+Our free Project materials include a grammar school guide, parent letter, and 100+ ideas to choose from.

 Let Grow Play Club

-Schools stay open before or after school for mixed-age, device-free, loose-parts play.
+Schools stay open before or after classes at school for mixed-age, device-free, loose-parts play.
 Adults supervise, but they don’t organize the games or solve the spats, so the kids learn the age-old social and emotional skills (creativity, maturity, teamwork, empathy) they’ll need on up through adulthood.
-Our implementation guide is free, so all you need is a gym, playground or open space — and some kids of any age or ability.
+Our implementation guide for elementary school or middle school aged children is free, so all you need is a gym, playground or open space — and some kids of any age or ability.